rufinv/Intro2AI-class/index.md

 | DL/Neuro  | Lecture 12b | Leila Reddy | Brain decoding with Machine Learning |  May 17 | 6-7pm |

 ### Audience & Registration
 These classes, provided by [ANITI](https://aniti.univ-toulouse.fr/en/), are intended for a M2 audience with no specific background in Computer Science or Maths (e.g. Neuro, Bio, Medical, etc.).
 The classes will be in English, and there will be a mixture of lectures and practical work (TP).
 For the practical parts, prior experience with Python programming will be required.
-If you need a refresher on the basics of Python programming before starting our class, you can try [this course] or [this one].
+If you need a refresher on the basics of Python programming before starting our class, you can try [this course](https://www.python-course.eu), [this one](https://thepythonguru.com/) or [this one](https://www.programiz.com/python-programming).

 Priority is given to M2 students from Universite de Toulouse.
 The classes may be open to other interested participants from ANITI or outside, based on availability.